 An emerging threat to correctional officers stems from unmanned aerial aircraft systems (UAS).
 This threat is not simply theoretical or merely plausible, there have been multiple incidents reported where handguns, cellphones, drugs, tobacco, and other contraband have been deposited on prison grounds by UAS-operating conspirators on the outside.
 This threat will only increase as UAS become more popular.

-Through programs such as the Bulletproof Vest Partnership/Body Armor Safety Initiative and the NIJ Standards and Testing Program, and through electronic monitoring and other corrections technology research, the Office of Justice Programs is working to provide critical safety information and resources to corrections personnel.
+Through programs such as the Bulletproof Vest Partnership/Body Armor Safety Initiative and the NIJ Standards and Conformity Assessment Program, and through electronic monitoring and other corrections technology research, the Office of Justice Programs is working to provide critical safety information and resources to corrections personnel.

 In 1984, President Ronald Reagan signed Proclamation 5187, creating "National Correctional Officers' Week."
 Each year, the first full week in May is recognized as National Correctional Officers and Employees Week, commemorating the contributions of correctional officers and personnel who work in jails, prisons, and community corrections across the country.